Skip to contents

 Input data format

-Most *_model() functions in serosv require data argument as the input data to be fitted.
+All *_model() functions in serosv require data argument as the input data to be fitted.

-• age is the age vector
+• the age vector (column name specified via age_col parameter)

-• age is the age vector of individuals
+• the age vector of individuals

 Example: Fitting linelisting and aggregated data using polynomial_model()